 Languages › Mandarin A Guide to Ghost Month in China Important Holidays During Ghost Month and Fun Vocabulary Words Share Flipboard Email Print Spirit Way leading to the Ming Tombs.
 Jon Bower at Apexphotos / Getty Images Mandarin Mandarin History and Culture Pronunciation Vocabulary Understanding Chinese Characters by Qiu Gui Su Qiu Gui Su is a native Mandarin speaker who has taught Mandarin Chinese for over 20 years.
 Updated June 15, 2018 The 7th lunar month in the traditional Chinese calendar is called Ghost Month.
 It is said that on the first day of the month, the Gates of Hell are sprung open to allow ghosts and spirits access to the world of the living.
 The spirits spend the month visiting their families, feasting, and looking for victims.
 There are three important days during Ghost Month, which this article will delve into.
 Honoring the Dead On the first day of the month, ancestors are honored with offerings of food, incense, and ghost money—paper money which is burned so the spirits can use it.
 These offerings are done at makeshift altars set up on sidewalks outside the house.
 Almost as important as honoring your ancestors, offerings to ghosts without families must be made so that they will not cause you any harm.
 Ghost month is the most dangerous time of the year, and malevolent spirits are on the lookout to capture souls.
 This makes ghost month a bad time to do activities such as evening strolls, traveling, moving house, or starting a new business.
 Many people avoid swimming during ghost month since there are many spirits in the water which can try to drown you.
 Ghost Festival The 15th day of the month is Ghost Festival, sometimes called Hungry Ghost Festival.
 The Mandarin Chinese name of this festival is 中元節 (traditional form), or 中元节 (simplified form), which is pronounced "zhōng yuán jié."
 This is the day when the spirits are in high gear.
 It’s important to give them a sumptuous feast, to please them and to bring luck to the family.
 Taoists and Buddhists perform ceremonies on this day to ease the sufferings of the deceased.
 Closing Gates The last day of the month is when the Gates of Hell close up again.
 The chants of Taoist priests inform the spirits that it’s time to return, and as they are confined once again to the underworld, they let out an unearthly wail of lament.
 Vocabulary for Ghost Month If you happen to be in China during Ghost Month, it could be fun to learn these vocabulary words!
 While terms like "ghost money" or "ghost month" are only applicable to Ghost Month, other words like "feast" or "offerings" can be used in casual conversation.
 English Pinyin Traditional Characters Simplified Characters altar shén tán 神壇 神坛 ghost guǐ 鬼 鬼 vampire jiāng shī 殭屍 僵尸 ghost money zhǐ qián 紙錢 纸钱 incense xiāng 香 香 ghost month guǐ yuè 鬼月 鬼月 feast gōng pǐn 供品 供品 offerings jì bài 祭拜 祭拜 Continue Reading Learning Mandarin Chinese "Love" Vocabulary What Are the Essentials of Chinese New Year?
 How Do You Use Time Phrases in Mandarin Chinese?
 How Do You Say "Aunt" in Chinese?
-Here's How to Talk About the Chinese Zodiac in Mandarin Step-by-Step Guide to Learning Chinese What Is Shanghainese and How Is It Different From Mandarin Chinese?
+Here's How to Talk About the Chinese Zodiac in Mandarin Two Tigers: A Mandarin Chinese Children's Song Step-by-Step Guide to Learning Chinese What Is Shanghainese and How Is It Different From Mandarin Chinese?
 How Do You Discuss the Weather and Seasons in Chinese?
-Mandarin Chinese Christmas Vocabulary Telling Time in Mandarin Chinese What Does the Chinese Character 日 (rì) Mean?
-Useful Mandarin Phrases for Moon Mid-Autumn Festival Dates and Days in Mandarin Chinese Start to Get Fluent in Mandarin With 26 Dental Vocabulary Words Planning a Trip to Shenzhen?
-Here's How to Pronounce It Why Are Fish So Important in Chinese Language?
+Useful Mandarin Phrases for Moon Mid-Autumn Festival Mandarin Chinese Christmas Vocabulary Telling Time in Mandarin Chinese What Does the Chinese Character 日 (rì) Mean?
+Dates and Days in Mandarin Chinese How to Plan a Traditional Chinese Wedding Why Is the Chinese Character for Horse so Important?